 Immigrants, Latinos, and Asians account for large and growing shares of the economy and population in Louisiana.
-Immigrants (the foreign-born) make up 3.8% of the state’s population, and 40.1% of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 1.7% of all registered voters in the state.
-Immigrants are not only integral to the state’s economy as workers, but also account for tens of million of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $9.2 billion in consumer purchasing power, and the businesses they own had sales and receipts of $5.2 billion and employed more than 33,000 people at last count.
-At a time when the economy is in a slump, Louisiana can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Immigrants (the foreign-born) make up 3.9% of the state’s population, and 41.6% of them are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 1.9% of all registered voters in the state.
+Immigrants are not only integral to the state’s economy as workers, but also account for tens of millions of dollars in tax revenue and consumer purchasing power.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $10.2 billion in consumer purchasing power, and the businesses they own had sales and receipts of $5.2 billion and employed more than 33,000 people at last count.
+Louisiana can ill-afford to alienate such a critical component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Louisiana’s population and electorate.

-- 1.7% (or 40,677) of registered voters in Louisiana were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 1.9% (or 47,454) of all registered voters in Louisiana were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by American Immigration Council.

 - In Louisiana, 87.2% of children with immigrant parents were U.S. citizens in 2009, according to data from the Urban Institute.